AusDTO/gov-au-content-guide/guides/_posts/2016-05-05-thing-like-a-govau-content-designer.md

 ---
-title: Think like a GOV.AU content designer
+title: "Think like a GOV.AU content designer"
-abstract: Modern content authoring
+abstract: "Modern content authoring"
-layout: "guide-page"
+layout: collection-index
 published: true
 ---

 **What exactly is a content designer?**

 At GOV.AU a content designer is both a writer and editor who understands the web and its users.
 We work across a multi-disciplinary team to help create purposeful government services that feature simpler, clearer and faster information.